timgit/pg-boss/docs/configuration.md

 Default: 7 days  When jobs in the archive table become eligible for deletion.

 > When a higher unit is is specified, such as hours, lower unit configuration settings are ignored.

+#### Maintenance interval

 * **maintenanceIntervalSeconds**, int